-APPLICATION FOR A PLACE IN RHS SIXTH FORM FROM SEPTEMBER 2018
+APPLICATION FOR A PLACE IN RHS SIXTH FORM FROM SEPTEMBER 2021

-Please return this form to us by 4 p.m. on Tuesday 5 December 2017.
-We will contact your daughter in January 2017 to invite her to an individual guidance meeting to discuss her option choices.
+Please return this form to us by 11.59pm on Friday 18th December 2020.
+We will contact your son or daughter in January 2021 to invite him/her to an individual guidance meeting to discuss his/her option choices.
 The discussion is intended to ensure that all students make informed choices.

 Provisional offers of places are made subject to the entry requirements being met.
 In the event of oversubscription candidates' performance in their best 8 GCSE examinations and, where relevant, in the subjects that they wish to study at A level will be used to determine confirmed offers.
 Confirmed places in Year 12 will be allocated following GCSE results day in August.
 The entry requirement for the Sixth Form is normally a minimum of 6 grade 6s (grade Bs) in full course GCSEs taken from the list of subjects published in the Sixth Form Prospectus.
-In addition there are specific GCSE requirements for individual subjects detailed in the Sixth Form Prospectus.
+In addition, there are specific GCSE requirements for individual subjects detailed in the Sixth Form Prospectus.